MarianB-da45/GoalBet_Project/README.md

 then transform the data and put it in a persistent store, such as a database.
 Later on, this data is used by our data science team.

-## Project Objective
+## Project Relevance
--As a data engineer, our primary responsibility is to design and implement robust data pipelines that facilitate the seamless flow of data from various sources into our analytical systems.
-We would be building an ETL pipeline to Extract, Transform and Load data into PostgreSQL.

-The importance of this process is to ensure:
+  -The importance of this process is to ensure:

    -- automation of data retrieval,

    -- Data Quality

    -- Data Reliability

    -- Storage in PostgreSQL

 ## Data Source
 - The data will be sourced from: https://www.football-data.co.uk/englandm.php